This Vegan Miso Soup comes together in one pot, with just 7 ingredients, in only 20 minutes. It's light, nourishing, and full of deep umami flavor.

 Ingredients

-This is what you'll need to make this delicious, quick vegan soup.
+This is what you'll need to make the best vegetarian and vegan-friendly miso soup.
 See the recipe card for quantities.

 - Silken Tofu - While silken tofu is a common addition to miso soup, you can use other types of tofu or skip the tofu altogether.
 Check out Tofu Guide To 4 Popular Varieties for more information.